-Deanna Prentice returned to the University of Arkansas Athletic Department in 2021 as the Associate Athletic Trainer for the Razorback track & field and cross country program.
+Deanna Prentice returned to the University of Arkansas Athletic Department in 2021 as an Associate Athletic Trainer for the Razorback track & field and cross country program and in 2022-23 she became Head Athletic Trainer.
 Her primary responsibility is the day-to-day prevention, assessment, and rehabilitation of injuries and illnesses that affect the team.

 She originally joined the Arkansas Sports Medicine Staff in June 2016 as a full-time assistant athletic trainer for the Razorback men’s/women’s tennis and spirit teams.